Bloggify/github-calendar/DOCUMENTATION.md

      The default is using @Bloggify's APIs.
    - `global_stats` (Boolean): If `false`, the global stats (total, longest and current streaks) will not be calculated and displayed.
 By default this is enabled.
    - `responsive` (Boolean): If `true`, the graph is changed to scale with the container.
 Custom CSS should be applied to the element to scale it appropriately.
 By default this is disabled.
+   - `tooltips` (Boolean): If `true`, tooltips will be shown when hovered over calendar days.
+By default this is disabled.
    - `cache` (Number) The cache time in seconds.

 #### Return